fgardavaud/Interventional_DRL/README.md

 # Test environment

-This script have been tested in R 4.2.2 version in Rstudio v2022.12.0+353 in macOS Monterey version.
+This script has been tested in R 4.2.2 version in Rstudio v2022.12.0+353 in macOS Monterey version.
 But it should work on any OS system if your R program have the ability to work with additional R packages

 # Additional R packages list available from CRAN